Category Archives: Book Reviews

 According to Ehrman, who was Jesus?
 After reading the book, I would summarize Ehrman’s view like this:

-I have no doubt that the diehard mythicists who frequent Fallen From Grace will not be convinced by Bart Ehrman’s, Did Jesus Exist?
+I have no doubt that the diehard mythicists who frequent this website will not be convinced by Bart Ehrman’s, Did Jesus Exist?
 I can only hope they will read the book and it will force them to add a bit of nuance and temper to their claims.
 I also hope their wilder claims will die the swift death they deserve.

-For the rest of Fallen From Grace readers I hope the book will be instructive and will provide ammunition when debating with Evangelical Christians about the inerrant, inspired, infallible Word of God.
+For the rest of my readers I hope the book will be instructive and will provide ammunition when debating with Evangelical Christians about the inerrant, inspired, infallible Word of God.

-For Christian readers of Fallen From Grace (yes, I know you are out there) the book is likely to be offensive, instructive, or affirming depending on how you open you are and how you view the Bible itself.
+For Christian readers of this blog (yes, I know you are out there) the book is likely to be offensive, instructive, or affirming depending on how you open you are and how you view the Bible itself.
 I can only hope this book will be widely read in Christian circles.

-As our family gathered together to watch Ohio States go down in flames to Kansas last night, I told them that I thought Did Jesus Exist? was Bart Ehrman’s best book. (and I have all of them) While Ehrman spends a good bit of time dealing with mythicist claims he also spends a lot of time detailing how we should read the Bible and judge its historical reliability.
-I dare say if an Evangelical Christian is willing to read the book with an open mind they will never view the Bible or Jesus the same again.
+As our family gathered together to watch Ohio State go down in flames to Kansas last night, I told them that I thought Did Jesus Exist? was Bart Ehrman’s best book (and I have all of them).
+While Ehrman spends a good bit of time dealing with mythicist claims he also spends a lot of time detailing how we should read the Bible and judge its historical reliability.
+I daresay if Evangelical Christians are willing to read the book with an open mind they will never view the Bible or Jesus the same again.

 Who is Dr. Bart Ehrman?